 - Axle width: also a determining factor in wheelbite and

 - Rear truck: the width, height, and geometry of the back truck affect the surf skateboard’s ability to pivot around “its fins”, which in turn is a key point in surfing.
 A bigger, higher, stiffer truck generally works well with most surf skate front trucks.

 - Wheelbase: distance between front and rear truck.
 Smaller wheelbase means tighter, more critical turns.
 Many surf skateboards models offer short decks (around 30″) for a shortboard feel.
 Depending on your size though, you may need a longer deck for a correct stance.
 This can provide more of a longboard surf kind of feel.

-- Concave: deck concave plays a critical role when carving hard turns and radical surf maneuvers like snapbacks of 360 slides, as the concave is what keeps your feet locked in.
-String concave is typically less critical for longer surf skateboards since the rider tends to do less extreme turns on them.
+- Concave: deck concave plays a critical role when carving hard turns and radical surf maneuvers like snapbacks or 360 slides, as the concave is what keeps your feet locked-in.
+Concave is typically less critical for longer surf skateboards since the rider tends to do less extreme turns on them.